 You got the touch!
 You got the poweeeeeeeeeer- yeah!
 After all is said and done, you’ve never walked, you’ve never run- you’re a winner…

-I moved to the beat as I strode out through the crowd, ducked under the ropes and stepped into the ring.
+I moved to the beat as I strode out, made my way through the crowd, ducked under the ropes and hopped up into the ring.

 No gripping fear.